ShaoXiangChien/BacktestFlex/README.md

-# 🚀 BacktestFlex: Unleashing the Power of Bitcoin Trading Strategy Backtesting!
+# 🚀 BacktestFlex: Unleashing the Power of Multi-Asset Trading Strategy Backtesting!

-Welcome to **BacktestFlex** – your gateway to conquering the world of Bitcoin trading!
-This Python-powered tool is designed to help you master trading strategies using historical data.
-With seamless integration with the Binance API and a user-friendly interface via Streamlit, you'll turn your crypto dreams into reality!
+Welcome to **BacktestFlex** – your gateway to conquering the world of financial trading!
+This Python-powered tool is designed to help you master trading strategies using historical data across multiple assets.
+With seamless integration with various data sources and a user-friendly interface via Streamlit, you'll turn your trading dreams into reality!

 ## ✨ Features: More Than Just Numbers

-- **📡 Data Collection**: Whether you're a real-time junkie or a history buff, we've got you covered.
-Fetch live Bitcoin price data or play around with our curated datasets.
+- **📡 Universal Data Collection**: Whether you're a real-time junkie or a history buff, we've got you covered.
+Fetch live price data for various assets or play around with our curated datasets.
-- **🔍 Multiple Indicators**: From the classic MA and MACD to the intricate KD and OBV, we've packed in a plethora of technical analysis indicators.
+- **🔍 Multiple Indicators**: From the classic MA and MACD to the intricate KD and OBV, we've packed in a plethora of technical analysis indicators applicable to any asset.
-- **🎨 Customizable Strategies**: Mix and match signals to define your unique buy/sell conditions.
+- **🎨 Customizable Strategies**: Mix and match signals to define your unique buy/sell conditions across different markets.
 The world is your oyster!
-- **🎮 Simulation**: Tweak parameters like initial investment, leverage, and action percentage to run backtest simulations that fit your style.
+- **🎮 Simulation**: Tweak parameters like initial investment, leverage, and action percentage to run backtest simulations that fit your style for any asset.
-- **🎨 Visualizations**: Dive into interactive charts that breathe life into price movements, indicators, and backtest outcomes.
+- **🎨 Visualizations**: Dive into interactive charts that breathe life into price movements, indicators, and backtest outcomes for various financial instruments.
 ## 📈 Technical Indicators: The Heartbeat of Trading

 **BacktestFlex** is your treasure chest of technical indicators.
 Whether you're a newbie or a seasoned trader, these tools will help you carve out your trading niche: